What is Liposuction?

-The chance of defects or flaws after liposuction with Dr. Cohen is very low.
-He does everything in his power to achieve a smooth, natural result and a happy patient.
-If he feels your chances of irregularities are high due to poor skin elasticity or skin tone, he will discuss this with you extensively and may recommend other treatment options. *
+The chance of defects or flaws after liposuction is very low.
+Pre-procedure evaluation is very important and great care is taken during the procedure to ensure satisfactory outcomes.
+If Dr Cohen feels your chances of irregularities are high due to poor skin elasticity or skin tone, he will discuss this with you extensively and may recommend other treatment options. *

 Will I have loose skin after liposuction?

 Liposuction does not increase loose skin.
 If anything, once the fat is removed from behind the skin, then there will be less of a weight behind the skin causing it to sag.
 With an effective procedure and attention to lifestyle factors including but not limited to exercise, skin tone can be improved.
 Skin elasticity is vital to a good outcome.
 For this reason, Dr Cohen will perform a thorough examination to determine your skin elasticity and carefully explain your potential outcomes to you. *

 Are there post liposuction scars?

 Each incision is no more than 3-5mm in length.
 A single suture is required for each wound.
 However, these are usually well-hidden and heal without incident. *